 We both thoroughly enjoyed our meals as they were a good combination of healthy and tasty.
 Of course, we balanced the healthiness of the meal with chocolate donuts and cookies for dessert.

-From the moment Andrew mentioned going to Pinewood Social in the evening, I knew it was right up my alley.
+From the moment Andrew mentioned going to Pinewood Social in the evening, I knew it was right up my alley (pun intended…there’s a bowling alley!).
 While we were a little too full to eat any more food, we opted for drinks at the wrap-around bar in the middle of the room.
 They certainly have some innovative (and yummy) cocktails.

 Pinewood Social is also a chill coffee shop and place to hang out with friends.
 In the summer, there’s a pool, outdoor activities, and an Airstream with its own patio.
 Unfortunately, this space was closed for the season; however, at the back of Pinewood Social, there’s a retro six-lane bowling alley.

-For the second of my 3 days in Nashville, Andrew picked me up from the SoBro Guest House and we met Ashley (a travel blogger who you may remember from our trip around Ireland together).
-Ashley is a Nashville local, and we met at one of her favourite breakfast spots, The Southern V.
+For the second day of my 3 days in Nashville, Andrew picked me up from the Stay Alfred SoBro and we met Ashley (a travel blogger who you may remember from our trip around Ireland together).
+Ashley is a Nashville local, and we met at one of her favorite breakfast spots, The Southern V.

 Back to Nashville, take a stroll around the 19-acre Bicentennial Park, also known as the Bicentennial Capitol Mall State Park.
 This urban park near downtown Nashville commemorates the 200th anniversary of Tennessee’s statehood.